PradnyaP02/BAM_processing/README.md

-# NGS
+# BAM_processing
-This repository will contain the code related to NGS data analysis
+This repository will contain the code written to process the BAM file.
+The script will help us to get the following information -
+1. Total number of "On target reads"
+2. Number of reads having mapping quality greater than 20
+3. Filter reads with mismatch rate higher than 0.1